Overall Build and Impressions

 What can you see?

 The DT6 has been my observing workhorse for almost a year, and we have together viewed many of the bright and interesting objects.
 A 6” telescope can absolutely do well on deep sky objects, and some of my best ever views of the Pleiades, Andromeda Galaxy, and Orion Nebula have been through the DT6.
 If you live in the suburbs or darker skies, you will never run out of things to find.
 I have had a lot of fun chasing deep sky objects, be they brilliant gray structured blobs, or dim patches of slightly paler sky.
-However, where the DT6 really excels is the planets.
+However, where the DT6 really excels is with the planets.
 When viewed at a magnification of 150-300x, when the atmosphere is still and the planet is high in the sky, the telescope soaks up detail.

 Jupiter always shows its cloud banding.
 But often you can see subtle structure within the bands, more belts and zones, little white specs (Moon-sized storms), the smooth dark polar hoods.
-On good nights, the Great Red Spot has shown detail as a dark-rimmed orange oval with a bifurcated white tail coming behind it.
-When the Galilean satellites pass in front of Jupiter, they cast their black pinpoint shadows and in good conditions, you can see the little disk of the satellite itself.
+On good nights, the Great Red Spot has shown details as a dark-rimmed orange oval with a bifurcated white tail coming behind it.
+When the Galilean satellites pass in front of Jupiter, they cast their black pinpoint shadows, and in good conditions, you can see the little disk of the satellite itself.

-Mars has just gone through a very close opposition and so it will be about a decade before the views get really good again.
-However, even at a moderate distance, the DT6 shows Mars with noticeable but tough albedo features and the ice cap can be seen.
-At a close opposition, the view of Mars is stunning, with lots of distinct albedo features that change over days and hours, a pale blue rim of atmospheric haze, and the ice cap as a tiny white dot.
+Mars has just gone through a very close opposition, and so it will be about a decade before the views get really good again.
+However, even at a moderate distance, the DT6 shows Mars with noticeable but tough albedo features, and the ice cap can be seen.
+At close opposition, the view of Mars is stunning, with lots of distinct albedo features that change over days and hours, a pale blue rim of atmospheric haze, and the ice cap as a tiny white dot.